chintal31/chintal31/README.md

 # Hey! 👋

-I'm Chintal.
-I've been working on the development of web applications using JavaScript and Python since September 2019.
-Find out about me more below.

-### 🔭 What am I currently doing?
-- Backend development using NestJS and also Master's in Computer Science
-### 🌱 What am I currently learning?
-- Typescript, NestJS, Orchestration and Containerization Technologies, Machine Learning
-### 👯 What have I worked with?
-- JavaScript, ReactJS, NodeJS, NestJS, HTML, CSS, Redux, Git, Python, Beautiful Soup, AWS-Amplify, MongoDB, PostgreSQL, Sockets, Bootstrap, Docker.
-### 😄 Which is my Fav Quote?
+- I'm Chintal.
+I'm backend software engineer with 2.5+ years of industry experience with NodeJS.
+- Strong problem-solving skills and a track record of delivering high-quality code.
+- Skilled in optimizing performance, crafting scalable APIs, and ensuring the security of web applications.
+- Working in Software industry made me realize that Software Engineering calls to my passions.
+It incorporates problem solving and there's a lot to learn everyday.
+I enjoy solving challenges with code.
+- TypeScript, NestJS, Rust, JavaScript, NodeJS, Jest, PostgreSQL, Docker, HTML & CSS, Git(Hub), Terraform.

+### ⚡ Quote of the day
 > "World is a university and everyone in it is a teacher.
 Make sure when you wake up in the morning, you go to school"
-### ⚡ What are my interests?:
+### 😄 Interests:
-- Programming(ever improving), Cooking(some what), Cricket(Forever), Road trips by car(Love).
+- Software Engineering, Cricket, Cooking(some what), Road trips by car.
-### 💬 Have any question/s for me?
+### 💬 Contact/Questions?
 - chintal3198@gmail.com
 ### 📫 Fun fact:
 - Learning, learning and learning...